 - the person's mental capacity (in line with the Mental Capacity Act)

-The assessment is an open document and can be read by the person in question as well as their next of kin.
+The assessment is an open document and can be read by the person in question or their supporters with their consent.

 Once we have agreed that the person’s needs can be met, we invite them to be cared for.
 The first month’s stay is classified as a trial period.